Best Lightweight Hiking Shoes 2025

 > A little heavier than other options

-The La Sportiva Spire GTX hiking shoe is a great midpoint between a hiking boot and trail hiking shoe.
+The La Sportiva Spire GTX hiking shoe is a great midpoint between a hiking boot and a trail hiking shoe.
 It features abrasion-resistant mesh uppers and Gore-tex surround aeration channels to offer durability and breathable waterproof protection.

 This works alongside the Nano Cell 2.0 Technology to allow maximum aeration and comfort within the footbed and midsole, while the STB Control System integrates ventilation outlets into the midsoles while also providing torsional stability for comfort and a snug fit.

-The La Sportiva Spire GTX are a little heavier than many other shoes on our list, they’re surprisingly lightweight considering they fit more like a hiking boot rather than a shoe, and provide maximum stability, grip, and confidence on the trail.
+The La Sportiva Spire GTX is a little heavier than many other shoes on our list, they’re surprisingly lightweight considering they fit more like a hiking boot rather than a shoe, and provide maximum stability, grip, and confidence on the trail.

 Compare Prices: